Shoprite Holdings Ltd: History

 In 2008 the Shoprite Group was added to the JSE Top-40 Index of blue-chips.
 In 2019 Shoprite won the Proudly South African Brand Award and was voted the best in the Grocery Store category as part of the Tiso-Blackstar/Sunday Times Top Brand Survey.
 Deloitte's Global Powers of Retailing 2019 (covering the 2017 financial year) ranked The Shoprite Group as the 86th largest retailer in the world.

-In 2011 it was announced that the Shoprite Group entered into an agreement with Metcash Trading Africa (Pty) Limited.
+In 2011 it was announced that the Shoprite Group had entered into an agreement with Metcash Trading Africa (Pty) Limited.
 Under the terms of that agreement, the franchise division of Metcash was to be sold to Shoprite Checkers, including franchise arrangements with franchisees operating retail stores under registered trademark names such as Friendly and Seven Eleven.

 On 19 April 2012, Shoprite became the first South African retailer to enter the Democratic Republic of Congo (DRC) as it opened the doors of a new supermarket in Gombe, Kinshasa.

-Shoprite Holdings announced at the company's Annual General Meeting held on 31 October 2016 that the company's Chief Executive Officer, Whitey Basson, decided to retire at the end of December 2016.
+Shoprite Holdings announced at the company's annual general meeting held on 31 October 2016 that the company's chief executive officer, Whitey Basson, had decided to retire at the end of December 2016.
 The board appointed Pieter Engelbrecht (born c.
-1970), the former Chief Operating Officer, as the incoming CEO as of 1 January 2017.
+1970), the former chief operating officer, as the incoming CEO as of 1 January 2017.
 He had been with the company for over 20 years and played a leading role in the company's growth under Basson's leadership.

+Shoprite Holdings was an owner of Hungry Lion until 2020.

+In September 2021, Shoprite withdrew from Uganda, Madagascar and Kenya, citing financial losses.
+In 2022, Shoprite also exited the Congolese market.

+In October 2024, the group announced that it had opened 68 stores in Africa, including 53 stores in South Africa.

+By 2025, Shoprite had 3,417 stores in 10 African countries.

 Brands

 Shoprite Holdings Limited comprises the following entities:

+In many of its stores, Shoprite Holdings sells products under house brands, including Checkers house brand, Forage & Feast, Homegrown, Lovies, Simple Truth, U, Ritebrand, Championship Boerewors, Pot O' Gold, and healthy kids meal brand Oh My Goodness, which was co-developed by chef Gordon Ramsay and his daughter, Matilda.